-National History Day, a year-long educational program sponsored by the Orange County Department of Education, encourages students to explore local, state, national, and world history.
+National History Day, a year-long educational program encourages students to explore local, state, national, and world history.
 After selecting a historical topic that relates to an annual theme, students conduct extensive research by using libraries, archives, museums, and oral history interviews.
 They analyze and interpret their findings, draw conclusions about their topics’ significance in history, and create final projects that present their work.
 These projects can be entered into a series of competitions, from the local to the national level, where they are evaluated by professional historians and educators.

 National History Day – California, one of the largest state History Day competitions, takes place in 34 counties and reaches some 44,000 students each year, culminating in an annual state wide contest with nearly 1,000 participants.
 National History Day – California provides an enhanced History Day program, including the elementary student 2-dimensional display category and the web site category, which has become part of the national competition.

-National History Day is open to all students in grades 4-12.
+National History Day is open to all students in grades 4 through 12.
 All types of students participate in NHD; for example: public, private, parochial and home-school students; urban, suburban and rural students; English language learners, academically gifted and average students, and students with special needs.

 National History Day is both a way to teach history and a highly regarded academic competition.
 Students participate locally (at the school or school district level) to reach county or regional contests.
 Champion entries from these county/regional contests represent their areas at National History Day – California.
 Champions at the state competition in the Junior and Senior Divisions advance to National History Day held at the University of Maryland each year.